Eating out –

 Le Delizie di Tiziana

 The owner of Le Delizie di Tiziana makes all his own cornetti, cakes and ice-cream, so this a pleasing place to visit at any time of day, and especially for breakfast.
-It’s by no means the nearest café to the Casa Capena properties but is certainly worth the stroll on days when the bar in Piazza del Popolo is closed.
-There are two possible routes: a longer but more gently inclined approach skirting the corner of Piazza della Libertà (see the map below), or via the challengingly steep Via Monticelli.
-If you choose to walk the latter route you may feel justified in scoffing two of those delicious cornetti when you arrive at your destination!
+It’s by no means the nearest café to the Casa Capena properties but is certainly worth the stroll, and you may feel justified in scoffing two of those delicious cornetti when you arrive at your destination!
 Incidentally, the bar’s name – ‘Tiziana’s Delights’ – is a reference to the owner’s amiable wife.

 A little further afield …